Friday, December 21, 2018

 Kiraz continued the story.
 In Auspar, they found that the other three members of the Broken Cage Company had all survived, though Gormin had lost his aneen during the flight from the City of Bridges.
 Along the way, they had befriended an ultraterrestrial named Thecla.
 They had not had any luck finding the Shrine of the Winged God.

-"If there's anyone you should be eternally grateful to," said the redhead (voice-print confirmed: Jillyandry), "it's your friends.
+"If there's anyone you should be eternally grateful to," said the redhead (voice-print confirmed: Jilandri), "it's your friends.
 They lugged your heavy, powered-down self around for months until they could find someone able to fix you."

 Date: 14th Vaen in the 402nd Year of the Founding